PyRepair/maniple/training-data/summarize-experiment/pandas/145/prompt_response_response_10.md

     -------
     DataFrame
     """
-    import numpy as np
-    from pandas.core.dtypes.generic import ABCDataFrame, ABCSeries
-    import pandas.core.computation.expressions as expressions
+    if axis not in [None, 0, 1, "index", "columns"]: raise ValueError("Invalid value for 'axis' parameter")

     right = lib.item_from_zerodim(right)
-    if lib.is_scalar(right) or np.ndim(right) == 0:
-        column_op = lambda a, b: {i: func(a.iloc[:, i], b) for i in range(len(a.columns))}

-    elif isinstance(right, ABCDataFrame):
-        assert right._indexed_same(left)
-        column_op = lambda a, b: {i: func(a.iloc[:, i], b.iloc[:, i]) for i in range(len(a.columns))}

-    elif isinstance(right, ABCSeries) and (axis == "columns" or right.index.equals(left.columns)):
-        column_op = lambda a, b: {i: func(a.iloc[:, i], b) for i in range(len(a.columns))}

-    elif isinstance(right, ABCSeries) and right.index.equals(left.index):
-        column_op = lambda a, b: {i: func(a.iloc[:, i], b) for i in range(len(a.columns))}

-    else:
-        # Remaining cases have less-obvious dispatch rules
-        raise NotImplementedError(right)
+    def column_op(a, b):
+        return a.apply(lambda x: func(x, b))

-    new_data = expressions.evaluate(column_op, str_rep, left, right)
+    new_data = left.apply(column_op, b=right)
     return new_data
 ```

-In the corrected function:
+In the corrected code:
-- The import statements are included at the beginning.
-- The conditional blocks are modified to handle the operation more accurately based on the input types and values.
-- The lambda functions are used to define the `column_op` functions based on the conditions.
-- The appropriate conditions are also modified to handle the column-wise and row-wise operations based on the input parameters.

-This corrected version addresses the bug by ensuring that the correct operation path is chosen based on the actual type and values of the `right` parameter.
-The conditional blocks are modified to handle the operation accurately based on the input types and values.

-This revised function can be used as a drop-in replacement for the buggy version of the function.
+- We removed the conditional branches and simplified the function to directly use the `apply` method to operate column-wise.
+This removes the need for complex conditional logic based on the type of `right`.
+- We removed the use of `expressions.evaluate` and instead used the `apply` method with a lambda function to apply the arithmetic operation column-wise.

+This revised version of the function should resolve the issue by simplifying the logic and ensuring that the arithmetic operation is applied correctly column-wise.